oguzcan-yavuz/wallet-service/README.md

        go run cmd/api/main.go

-5. To interact with the API, please see example requests in the [test.http](test.http) file
+5. To interact with the API, you can use swagger at: http://localhost:8080/swagger/index.html or see example requests in the [test.http](test.http) file